shopware5/devdocs/source/developers-guide/elasticsearch/index.md

         )
 )
 ```

-In this case, the query contains two `MultiMatchQuery` sub queries as `SHOULD` query.
-In addition, the query contains a parameter `minimum_should_match` with a value of `1`, which means that one of the queries has to match.
+In this case, the query contains two `MultiMatchQuery` sub queries as a `SHOULD` query.
+In addition, the query contains a `minimum_should_match` parameter with a value of `1`, which means that one of the queries has to match.
 The new `SearchTermQueryBuilder` now adds an additional `MultiMatchQuery` for the new field `my_name` which is stored in `attributes.properties.swag_es_product`:

 ```php
 $matchQuery = new MultiMatchQuery(
     ['attributes.properties.swag_es_product.my_name'],